DystopianNightmare/seniordesign/README.md

 <p>Kyle Worley</p>
 </h4>

 This project does some stuff.
 It does some other stuff too.
-It mostly works uses stuff to do other stuff.
+It mostly works using stuff to do other stuff.